Mikhail Karikis -

 Taking the form of a four-channel video installation with surround sound, The Weather Orchestra is an ode to the elements, expressing both our deep…

-Solo exhibition @ The Showroom, London, UK
+Solo exhibition @ CAST, UK

 Site by Ambush Web Design